Working with a heritage expert

 It can be helpful to explore what the term ‘heritage expert’ will mean within the context of your programme.
 A heritage expert will look different according to the heritage form chosen, the aims of your project, and your distinct national and local context.

 For the Irish project we knew that we needed to recruit someone with a deep knowledge of the oral storytelling tradition.
 Academic or professional qualifications were not a priority for us.
 Our heritage expert would be an active participant in the heritage form, a community member with a rich store of indigenous knowledge.
-This left us with a small pool of candidates.
-In choosing who to approach we prioritised candidates who were not well known outside of the local community, and whom we felt had valuable knowledge which needed to be recorded and shared.
+In choosing who to approach we prioritised candidates whom we felt had valuable knowledge that needed to be recorded and shared.

 The Irish pilot